-Prerequisite: Successful completion of 4 credits of science including Biology or permission of the Science Curriculum Leader.
+1 creditGrades 10, 11, 12Prerequisite:Successful completion of 4 credits of science including Biology or permission of the Science Curriculum Leader.

 In this course, you will get to know the ocean world---its origins, structure, chemistry, circulation, and movement (waves and tides).
 You will explore the various communities that exist in this massive ecosystem, as well as how humans affect the sea and how the sea affects our lives and our environment.